 A copy of the most recent electrical safety inspection reports must be provided to both new and retained tenants.

-The person who conducts the checks must be employed by a firm that is a member of an accredited registration scheme operated by a body recognised by the Scottish Government – this will usually mean that they are registered with NICEIC, NAPIT or a member firm of the Electrical Contractors’ Association of Scotland (SELECT).
+The landlord is responsible for ensuring the person completing an EICR is suitably competent.
+Using a firm that is a member of an accredited registration scheme operated by a recognised body will give some degree of confidence that this has been achieved.
+In Scotland, this will usually mean that they are registered with NICEIC, a member firm of the Electrical Contractors' Association of Scotland (SELECT), or a member of the National Association of Professional Inspectors and Testers (NAPIT).

 Both the NICEIC, NAPIT and the Electrical Contractors' Association of Scotland (SELECT) provide online tools for finding local members.